MicrosoftDocs/dynamics365smb-docs/business-central/reports-built-in-analytics.md

 ---
-title: Built-in Analytics
+title: Built-in analytics
-description: Provides a overview of all the features that support analytics tasks in the Business Central product.
+description: Provides an overview of all the features that support analytics tasks in the Business Central product.
 author: brentholtorf
+ms.author: bholtorf
+ms.reviewer: bholtorf
 ms.topic: conceptual
-ms.devlang: al
 ms.search.keywords: feature overview
-ms.date: 02/03/2022
+ms.date: 04/30/2024
-ms.author: bholtorf

 ms.service: dynamics-365-business-central
+ms.custom: bap-template
 ---
-# Built-in Analytics
+# Built-in analytics

-[!INCLUDE[prod_short](includes/prod_short.md)] comes with some features that enable you to analyze data in an aggregated form.
-This functionality is useful if, for example, you want to track financial key performance indicators (KPIs) or analyze financial statements in Microsft Excel.
-Below are links to help you learn how to use it.
+[!INCLUDE[prod_short](includes/prod_short.md)] comes with features that enable you to analyze data in an aggregated form.
+For example, you can use these features to track key performance indicators (KPIs) for your finances or analyze financial statements in Microsoft Excel.
+The following table provides links to articles that can help you learn how to use the built-in analytics.

 | To | See |
 | --- | --- |